For People with Bad Credit, China's 'Social Credit' Scores Sound Like an Actual Nightmare

 If you’re one of the third of Americans who have bad credit, you know how difficult life can be with a subprime credit score.
 When your credit is shot, things that should be easy, like leasing a car, buying a home, getting a loan, and even renting an apartment, can be downright impossible to achieve.

 In the U.S., even a small mistake, like forgetting to pay a utility bill or being more than 30 days late on a student loan payment, can result in a dent in your credit report that could take almost a decade to wipe clean.
-During that time, legitimate lenders are free to turn you away at the drop of a hat, making it tempting to fall victim to predatory payday loans, which can trap credit-poor borrowers in a cycle of seemingly unending debt.
+During that time, legitimate lenders are free to turn you away at the drop of a hat, which can trap credit-poor borrowers in a cycle of seemingly unending debt.

 So yeah, living in this country with bad credit can really suck.
-But let’s pause for a moment to count our blessings, shall we?
-Being unable to qualify for a loan or an apartment is bad, but imagine if having bad credit would cause your internet connection to slow down.
-Imagine if having bad credit would bar your kids from going to a good school or stop you from buying plane or train tickets.
+But imagine if having bad credit would bar your kids from going to a good school or stop you from buying plane or train tickets.
 Imagine if your credit score affected how many matches you could get on a dating app or what hotels you were allowed to stay in.

 This might sound like the plot to a dystopian YA novel, but it’s actually real life for Chinese citizens.